schollz/offlinenotepad/README.md

 <p align="center"><code><a href="https://offlinenotepad.com">https://offlinenotepad.com</a></code></p>

 *offlinenotepad* is an [open-source](https://github.com/schollz/offlinenotepad) offline note taking app.
-It is a browser-based offline-first notepad that securely syncs across your devices: including smartphones, laptops, and chromebooks.
+It is a browser-based offline-first notepad that securely syncs across your devices - including smartphones, laptops, and chromebooks.
 Ideally, its a minimalist note-writing experience that can be accessed anywhere, anytime.

-**Offline-first.** All information is stored as encrypted data in the browser, by utilizing the local storage.
-There are client-side libraries for search and encryption so that everything happens in the browser.
+**Offline-first.** All information is stored as encrypted data in the browser.
+Saving, editing, viewing, and searching are all done on the client.

-**Secure.** offlinenotepad uses [crypto-js](https://github.com/brix/crypto-js) to encrypt data on the client using AES with the PBE algorithm (PBKDF2).
+**Secure.** offlinenotepad uses AES with the PBE algorithm (PBKDF2) with the [crypto-js library](https://github.com/brix/crypto-js) to encrypt data on the client and the server.

 **Minimal.** This offline notepad aims to do as much as possible with as little as possible.